-Operates upon a single set of native PowerBuilder source code for deployment to both desktop and Web environments.
+• Operates upon a single set of native PowerBuilder source code for deployment to both desktop and Web environments.

-2.3 Leveraged functionality with server components
+1.3 Leveraged functionality with server components

-Appeon's support to .NET/COM components enables you to access enhanced Web functionality.
-When developing new Web applications with PowerBuilder and Appeon, you can use the .NET/COM components in PowerServer as a bridge to access many other functions on the Web and some Client Server application features that may even transcend the Web limitations.
-For detailed description, refer to Section 2.3.7, "Calling .NET/COM server components (.NET only)" in Workarounds & API Guide.
+PowerServer's support to .NET/COM components enables you to access enhanced Web functionality.
+When developing new Web applications with PowerBuilder and PowerServer, you can use the .NET/COM components in PowerServer as a bridge to access many other functions on the Web and some Client Server application features that may even transcend the Web limitations.
+For detailed description, refer to Section 1.3.7, "Calling .NET/COM server components (.NET only)" in Workarounds & APIs Guide.

-2.4 Appeon Web RAD methodology
+1.4 PowerServer Web RAD methodology

-Web RAD (Rapid Application Development) with PowerBuilder and Appeon is for writing a new PowerBuilder application and converting it to the Web using Appeon PowerServer.
+Web RAD (Rapid Application Development) with PowerBuilder and PowerServer is for writing a new PowerBuilder application and converting it to the Web using PowerServer.

-There are three steps in an Appeon Web development project:
+There are three steps in a PowerServer Web development project: